 I've been a panellist or moderator at every one of the many Bouchercon World Mystery Conferences attended.
 I've also read at Harbourfront and been interviewed by Peter Gzowski on Morningside and countless times by others and have held what has to have been the most memorable of launches at the Rand Institute in Niagara-on-the-Lake.
 My archive is at McMaster University's Library, but as to what drives me, let me just state that I think story all the time and have at least three or four in my head even while actively working on another.

-Now let me tell you about St-Cyr and Kohler, then add a little more about myself, and give you a list of my books.
+Now let me tell you about St-Cyr and Kohler, and other new books, then add a little more about myself, and give you a list of my books.